-Francine also has extensive experience in assisting employers to avoid legal disputes by conducting audits, designing and presenting training, and giving advice on a wide array of labor and employment-related topics, including but not limited to:
+For over 25 years, Francine Esposito has represented employers nationwide at labor arbitrations, before various administrative agencies (including but not limited to the NLRB and EEOC) and in employment-related litigation.
+Francine has extensive experience in assisting employers to avoid legal disputes by conducting audits and workplace investigations, designing and presenting training, and giving advice on a wide array of labor and employment-related topics, including but not limited to:

-Francine has represented employers in various industries, including logistics, banking, hospitality, media, healthcare, telecommunications, retail, casino, accounting, real estate, engineering and construction, utility, and higher education.
+Francine has represented employers in various industries, including logistics, technology, banking, hospitality, media, healthcare, retail, casino, accounting, real estate, engineering and construction, utility and higher education.

 Advised employers regarding administration of collective bargaining agreements and bargaining obligations with unions under the NLRA, while planning and implementing business change